 Hose lines require tight fittings.
 To ensure you have your propane tanks connected properly, try this tip.
 Turn your propane valve just slightly to open the line.
 Now place a damp and soapy sponge at the end of the connectors.
 Do air bubbles form?
 If so, you may have a leak in your line.
 Recheck or replace the connections.
 No bubbles?
 Then you are good to go!
-Tight fittings the are key to successfully dewinterizing an RV.
+Tight fittings are key to successfully dewinterizing an RV.

 #5: Shut off the Flow

 By now your water lines should be fully flushed out and ready to go.
 Turn off the hose and remove it from your RV.
-You will need to dump your water tanks (black, gray and fresh water) at an official dump station.
+You will need to dump your water tanks (black, gray, and fresh water) at an official dump station.
 Once you have dumped your tank refill with fresh potable water.

 #6: Disconnect the Power

 Remove the battery charger and put your batteries away.
 Follow your manual’s instructions as each type of RV is different.
-Be sure to connect the black cable to the batterie’s black terminal.
+Be sure to connect the black cable to the battery’s black terminal.
 You want it to be grounded.
 Once this is secure, you can connect the red cable to the red terminal on your battery.

 #7: Check the Tires